-• Remove the rear access cover to access the spark plug(s).

-Remove the spark plug(s), rotate the piston to the bottom of its stroke, and pour approximately 2 oz.
-(15mL ~ 20mL) of engine oil into the opening.
+- Tilt the cargo box to access the spark plug(s). - Remove the spark plug(s), rotate the piston to the bottom of its stroke, and pour approximately 2.0 oz.
+(15mL~20mL) of engine oil into the opening.

 Do this carefully!
 If you miss the spark plug hole, oil will drain from the spark plug cavity, and appear to be an oil leak.
 To access the spark plug hole, use a section of clean hose and a small plastic squeeze bottle filled with the pre-measured amount of oil.